frank-weindel/webpack-config-loader/README.md

 ```javascript
   var appConfig = require('webpack-config-loader!../app-config.js');
 ```
-And access the appropriate variables via:
+And access the appropriate variables like so:
 ```javascript
   console.log(appConfig.apiBaseUrl);
 ```